JenkinDU/CompilerDesign_Scanner/README.md

-# Assignment2 - Parser (refactor from the Assignment 1)
+# Assignment 2 - Parser (refactor from the Assignment 1)

 ## code structure